K-pop giant HYBE drops bid for SM Entertainment, ending takeover battle | Technology

 K-pop giant HYBE drops bid for SM Entertainment, ending takeover battle

-HYBE said its decision to halt the takeover bid came after the stock market had been showing "signs of overheating due to competition."
-Kakao last week launched a 1.25 trillion won ($946.80 million) tender bid for up to 35% of SM Entertainment at 150,000 won per share, well above the 120,000 won per share offer from HYBE for a 25% stake that gained little traction with shareholders.

-HYBE Co Ltd, the agency representing top-selling South Korean boy band BTS, withdrew its plan to take control of SM Entertainment Co Ltd , the company said on Sunday.
+HYBE Co Ltd, the agency representing top-selling South Korean boy band BTS, dropped its plan to take control of K-pop pioneer SM Entertainment Co Ltd, the company said on Sunday.
+HYBE's withdrawal put an end to a weeks-long takeover battle with social media giant Kakao Corp, and will allow Kakao to expand its entertainment business further.

-The move is seen as ending a weeks-long takeover battle between HYBE and social media giant Kakao Corp.
-HYBE said its decision to halt the takeover bid came after the stock market had been showing "signs of overheating due to competition."

 "Kakao and Kakao Entertainment will continue its tender offer bid until the 26th to secure a further stake and work on the details of business cooperation between HYBE and SM," Kakao said in a statement. ($1 = 1,320.2400 won)